 Macroinvertebrate samples must have their preservative changed after field collection, and before sending to the external labs.
-Preservative must be changed within 12-72 hours of field sampling for taxonomy and within 24 hours for DNA samples.
+Preservative must be changed within 72 hours of field sampling for taxonomy and within 24 hours for DNA samples.
+Ethanol may be changed the same day as collection if desired.
 Samples should ideally be shipped to the external lab within 30 days of collection, though preserved (and refrigerated DNA) samples may be held longer at the domain support facility if necessary.